cnadler86/micropython-camera-API/README.md

     git: https://github.com/espressif/esp32-camera
 ```

-You can also clone the <https://github.com/espressif/esp32-camera> repository inside the esp-idf/components folder instead of altering the idf_component.yml file.
+Alternatively, you can clone the <https://github.com/espressif/esp32-camera> repository inside the esp-idf/components folder instead of altering the idf_component.yml file.

-### Add camera configurations to your board (Optional, but recomended)
+### Add camera configurations to your board (Optional, but recommended)

 To make things easier, add the following lines to your board config-file "mpconfigboard.h" with the respective pins and camera parameters.
-Otherwise you will need to pass all parameters during construction.
+Otherwise, you will need to pass all parameters during construction.
-Don't forget the empty line at the buttom.
+Don't forget the empty line at the bottom.
-Example for xiao sense:
+Example for Xiao sense:

 ```c
 #define MICROPY_CAMERA_PIN_D0       (15)